 Amanda qualified as a solicitor in 2009 and joined TV Edwards in 2011 as a housing supervisor.
-Amanda is experienced in all areas of housing law including: defending possession proceedings (rent arrears, sub-letting, succession and anti-social behaviour); applications to set aside or appeal possession orders; applications to suspend warrants of eviction; illegal eviction/harassment; anti-social behaviour injunctions; homeless applications (reviews, appeals and Judicial Review proceedings); and disrepair claims.
+Amanda is experienced in all areas of housing law including: defending possession proceedings (rent arrears, sub-letting, succession and anti-social behaviour); applications to set aside or appeal possession orders; applications to suspend warrants of eviction; applications for re-entry following an eviction; illegal eviction/harassment; anti-social behaviour injunctions; committal cases following alleged breach of an anti-social behaviour injunction; homeless applications (reviews, appeals and Judicial Review proceedings); and disrepair claims.

-Amanda is particularly interested in representing vulnerable clients in defending possession claims based on allegations of anti-social behaviour or false allegations of sub-letting.
-She is also interested in representing clients where their landlord is relying on an invalid section 21 notice or where an occupier seeks to defend possession proceedings based on their succession to the tenancy.
+Amanda is particularly interested in representing vulnerable clients in defending possession claims based on rent arrears where there is a counterclaim for poor housing conditions and in cases where an occupier seeks to defend possession proceedings based on their succession to the tenancy.

 Amanda has used her advocacy skills to represent tenants and occupiers as Duty Solicitor at Bow, and Clerkenwell and Shoreditch County Courts.